itsMeNicoG/css-course/README.md

 # CSS Course

 This repository consist on a series of exercises and tests that I've been working on as part of a CSS course.
+The original repository can be found here: https://github.com/christinatruong/css-essential-training.

 ## Usage